 We provide sensors to collect machine data, measuring vibration, temperature, ultrasonic, and electromagnetic emissions.
 Our algorithms, built on traditional vibration analysis knowledge, are tailored to the specific metrics associated with each type of machine.
 These metrics are augmented by our expertise and data specific to machines and their vulnerabilities.

-Scylla’s main benefit for Augury is the ability to access the data in a way that precisely matches our use cases, which we had been unable to do previously.
-With Scylla, we have yet to find a use case where we needed the data in a certain way, or we needed a certain query, or a certain format of the data, and we weren’t able to achieve that simply using Scylla.
+ScyllaDB’s main benefit for Augury is the ability to access the data in a way that precisely matches our use cases, which we had been unable to do previously.
+With ScyllaDB, we have yet to find a use case where we needed the data in a certain way, or we needed a certain query, or a certain format of the data, and we weren’t able to achieve that simply using ScyllaDB.